 Quick start.
 Fast process.

 The catchy game principle of face cards without further ado ensures entertaining moments at the gaming table.
-Whether as a family game, party game, game in between or as an introduction to a game evening: face cards from Ravensburger provides fun gaming experiences without further ado.
-The low entry barrier and the catchy rules are two major strengths of Leo Colovini's guessing game.
-Because the basic principle of the card game works without the use of text elements, the possible field of application is wide: from children to elderly casual gamers, every target group is served.
-Even if it helps: Basically, you do not need a particularly strong power of observation to play.
-The human brain performs the comparative work steps automatically.
-The more experience a player has gained in the course of his life, the more obvious some similarities become - especially with cross-category similarity factors.
-Players set the challenge themselves with Facecards.
-Through an active detailed analysis of the pictorial information, other players can positively influence their score, so that nobody is condemned to complete passivity.
-The fact that no similarities were discovered at all hardly happened during our games.
-This has a positive effect on the rating of facecards, because luckily a lack of sense of achievement is in short supply in this card game.
+Whether as a family game, party game, game in between or as an introduction to a game evening: face cards from the house Ravensburger provides fun gaming experiences without further ado.
+The low entry barrier and the easy-to-follow rules are two main strengths of Leo Colovini's guessing game.
+Because the basic principle of the card game works without the use of text elements, the possible area of application is broad: every target group is served, from children to elderly casual players.
+Even if it helps: Basically, you don't need particularly strong observation skills to play.
+The human brain carries out the comparative work steps automatically.
+The more experience a player has gained over the course of his life, the more obvious some similarities become - especially when it comes to similarity factors across categories.
+With facecards, players make the challenge for themselves.
+By actively analyzing the detailed image information, fellow players can positively influence their score, so that no one is condemned to complete passivity.
+The fact that no similarities at all were discovered almost never happened during our games.
+This has a positive effect on the evaluation of facecards, because fortunately lack of success is rare with this card game.

 - Advertisement -